OpenFn/docs/docs/build-for-developers/cli-challenges.md

 slug: /cli-challenges
 ---

-#### Solve real-world problems and showcase your command-line skills by participating in our CLI challenges.
+#### Solve real-world problems and showcase your command-line skills by participating in our CLI challenges

 :::tip Important Notes